Not if we prepare.

 Back it up.

-It’s not really a new problem
+It’s not a new problem

-The movie and film industry is fighting something that more closely parallels our digital issues as they scramble to save and transfer movies on degrading cellulose film before they’re also lost forever.
+The movie and film industry is fighting something that more closely parallels our digital issues as they scramble to save and transfer movies on degrading cellulose film before they’re lost forever.

 The future of file formats

-For example, I fully expect that computers of the 22nd century and beyond will be able to read PDF files.
+For example, I fully expect that the computers of the 22nd century and beyond will read .pdf files.
 Why?
-Pragmatically it’s become such a ubiquitous file format today that I can’t imagine that at least future historians won’t be able to readily access it.
-Will the average computer user?
-That’s unclear, but I’m confident that someone will be able to convert them to the 22nd century’s equivalent.
+It’s become such a ubiquitous file format that I can’t imagine that at least future historians won’t be able to readily access it.

 Less popular digital formats have a less certain future.

-Yes, some future historian or hobbyist might also be charged with re-implementing or reverse-engineering 22nd century code to interpret an obscure file format, but almost by definition it can and could be done.
+But here’s the good news: as long as the digital bits are preserved, the data is not lost.
+Yes, some future historian or hobbyist (or AI program) might be charged with re-implementing or reverse-engineering code to interpret an obscure file format — but almost by definition, it could be done.

-It’s just a matter of time, cost and priority.
+It’s just a matter of time, cost, and priority.

 Do this

+I can help you stay on top of digital progress.
 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.

-Footnotes & references
+Footnotes & References

-1: Case in point: the character-mode help file format that I designed while at Microsoft.
+1: Case in point: the character-mode help file format I designed while at Microsoft.
 It was supported for a while in Windows Help, but Windows Help itself has fallen by the wayside.

-1. Leo, the Library of Congress and National Archives face this problem in spades.
+Leo, the Library of Congress and National Archives face this problem in spades.
 For example, when a new president comes in, all the PC disks in the White House are yanked and sent to the Archives.
 How will they be read 100 years from now?
 They are actively researching this problem.

-2. I work on audio recorders and have had some bad things happen with DVD-Ram disks besides the drives being outdated the media becomes unreadable and have had to spend over $1500.00 to have a disk recovered.
+I work on audio recorders and have had some bad things happen with DVD-Ram disks besides the drives being outdated the media becomes unreadable and have had to spend over $1500.00 to have a disk recovered.
 I am recomending to my Customers to convert everything to hard drives

-• And hope the drives do not crash.
+And hope the drives do not crash.
 And hard drives do crash.
 I had a new HP notebook computer that the hard drive crashed after only 6 months.
 It was under warranty and and I had recent Image backups for the drive, so it did not cost me anything and nothing was lost.

 Also, if the hard drive sits unused for years, what will that do the moving parts of the drive, such as the ball bearings which can go flat if left in one position for long periods of time.

-• No need to hope the drives don’t crash.
+No need to hope the drives don’t crash.
 Assume they eventually WILL crash and make regular backups.
 Several are better than one.

-3. Minidiscs?
+Minidiscs?
 (What is the longevity of?)
 They never quite took off – for reasons I can only speculate – and now that they’ve been around nearly 20 years and obviously are not going to continue into the future, it’s safe to say they (the contents of) will need backing up.
 One problem (aside from cost) is, they can only be copied in ”real time” so if the playing time is 2.6 hours it will take that long to copy each one.

 Sony – in a desperate bid to make MD take off – got as far as creating a Net-MD, which system enabled one to copy computer files to a mini-disc.
 A pity that it didn’t work in reverse, to get music files onto the computer – and from thence to mp3, etc.!
 But it still didn’t take off.
 (I picked one up about 10 years ago when they were selling them off cheaply.
 So already becoming obsolete even then!)